Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Data description and analysis

 We produce a $21'' \times 21''$ MUSE mini-datacube centered on each LAE.
-We mask all the area with exposure time less than 110 hours in order to achieve a high S/N. We remove the continuum by performing spectral median filtering using a wide spectral window of 200~\AA.
-We also mask all the emission and absorption lines from neighboring objects, based on the line catalogue and segmentation maps provided by \citet{bacon22}.
+We mask all areas with an exposure time of less than 110 hours to achieve a high S/N. We remove the continuum by performing spectral median filtering using a wide spectral window of 200~\AA.
+This approach provides a fast and efficient way to remove continuum sources in the search for extended line emission, as presented in previous studies \citep[e.g.][]{wisotzki16,guo20,borisova16}.
+We note that the major conclusions of this paper do not change if we change the spectral window of median filtering from 100~\AA\ to 300~\AA.
+We also mask all the emission and absorption lines from neighbouring objects, based on the line catalogue and segmentation maps provided by \citet{bacon22}.

-In order to study the average spatially-resolved spectra of the LAHs, we adopt a full 3D stacking procedure.
+To study the average spatially-resolved spectra of the LAHs, we adopt a full 3D stacking procedure.
 We shift individual mini-datacubes and re-bin them to a common (rest-frame) wavelength frame based on the peak wavelength of the \lya\ line.
-For LAEs with double peak \lya\ lines, we use the wavelength of the red peak.
-We produce the stacked datacubes in both mean and median.
+For LAEs with double-peaked \lya\ lines, we use the wavelength of the red peak.
+We produce stacked datacubes using both mean and median stacking.